Zihuatanejo: Archeological Museum of the Costa Grande

-The bay and its beaches
+Bay and its beaches

-The town of Zihuatanejo's main attraction is its bay, which is well-protected from open ocean.
+Zihuatanejo's main attraction is its bay, which is well-protected from open ocean.
 It is a favorite place to moor boats from small private ones to large yachts during the winter months.
 The bay's width varies from between 950 and 1750 m in width and averages 18 m deep.
 It is mostly surrounded by beaches, most of which have gentle waves.
 On land the bay is surrounded by the foothills of the Sierra Madre mountains.
 Development of this area has caused some environmental problems.
 The town's five water treatment plants can no longer keep up with demand, with some untreated wastewater and sediment flowing into the bay.
 There has also been some wholesale destruction of the hills right on the bay to create development space, and there is concern about damage to the local coral reef.
 Some development projects, such as a dock for cruise ships and Punta del Mar (a complex of hotels, villas, pools and a marina) have been delayed due to the need for environmental impact studies.

 The ring of beaches of Zihuatanejo Bay begins with the Municipal Beach which is in front of the town center and next to the port.
 From there, there is a cement and sand walkway that leads to Playa Madera (Wood Beach).
 It is a 2 km stretch of light-colored sand between the municipal beach and Playa La Ropa.
 The waves here are gentle with the occasional wave.
 This beach contains a number of bay-view restaurants, bungalows, condominiums and hotels, as well as a walkway that extends the length of the beach.
 Part of the beach is covered in pebbles.

 Moving away from the town center along the bay, the next beach is called Playa La Ropa (Clothes Beach).
 The name Playa La Ropa (Clothes Beach) refers to the sinking of a merchant ship near the bay during colonial times.
 Its cargo of fine silks, belts, cloaks and fabrics from Bombay washed up in this beach.
 This beach is about 1.2 km long and considered the best for swimming as there is little wave action.
 During the winter months, many sailboats moor here.
 Just behind the beach, the land rises suddenly into cliffs, which are dotted with hotels, large residences and guest houses.